integratedcomputersolutions/ics-sbom-libs/README.md

 This project contains libraries for working with SBoMs

 ### Installation
+ Most users will want to use the [icsbom](https://github.com/integratedcomputersolutions/icsbom) application and not these libraries directly.

- Package are on pypi for most users you will only need todo  `pip install ics-sbom-libs`
+ Package are on pypi `pip install ics-sbom-libs`

 ### Development